 The most common of these challenges include:

-- CEOs and management teams lacking in areas important to investors
+- Inexperienced CEOs and management teams

-- Corporate and capital structures that scare investors away
+- Complicated corporate and capital structures

-- A lack of governance and oversight
+- Lack of governance and oversight, and

 Any one of these challenges makes it difficult to raise capital.
 In combination, it becomes nearly impossible to attract investors and commercialize otherwise viable innovations.